 During his 4-year battle with infection, John found comfort in ‘social therapy’, spending time with his friends and loved ones.
-Just before this photo shoot, he had recently returned from a trip with his son to Hawaii.
+Just before this photoshoot, he had recently returned from a trip with his son to Hawaii.
 Being able to travel again is one of the things John looks forward to most about having his health back!

 Buffalo is a 12-year-old Great Dane who is as handsome as he is sweet.
 In February of 2016, a routine visit to his veterinarian at Colorado State University Animal Cancer Center ended with a diagnosis of osteosarcoma.
 Because of Buffalo’s size, his doctors and parents decided a limb-salvage surgery was the best option.
-After surgery he started chemotherapy as well as physical therapy and acupuncture to aid in his healing.
+After surgery, he started chemotherapy as well as physical therapy and acupuncture to aid in his healing.

 Buffalo continues to do well in his recovery!
 He truly is a ‘wonder dog’ in more ways than one.
-Not only has he overcome osteosarcoma, Buffalo was born deaf and is completely trained with hand signals!
+Not only has he overcome osteosarcoma, but Buffalo was also born deaf and is completely trained with hand signals!
 When he is not enjoying his beauty sleep, Buffalo loves riding in the truck with his dad.